Home Home

 Here are some examples of the arsenal markings stamped in the tang.
 The stamp shown on the left photo was placed on the spine area.
 The stamp shown on the right photo was placed at the base of the tang.

-PAINTED SIGNATURES
+PAINTED MARKINGS

 ADDITIONAL CHARACTERS IN THE SIGNATURE